-Here are some of the considerations we keep in mind when creating compelling job ads for our clients:
+Here are some of the considerations we keep in mind when creating compelling job advert listings for our clients:

-- Job title – we focus on titles that are clean, generic, SEO-optimised, and have high search volume on the job boards.
+When writing your job listing, focus on titles that are clean, generic, SEO-optimised, and have a high search volume on the job boards.
 This will ensure that we are targeting the right candidates in the right sector.

-- Review and adapt – if the ads do not draw the right quality of candidates, we make adjustments.
-During the review process, we check details such as whether the title matches the profile of the candidate we are seeking, if the minimum requirements are too restrictive, etc.
+During the review process, we check details such as whether the title matches the profile of the candidate we are seeking if the minimum requirements are too restrictive, etc.

 An impactful job advertisement is crucial – it plays a major role in attracting the right candidates, and it should complement the company’s brand identity.

-Through this approach, we are able to effectively fill more roles for our clients.
+Through this approach, we are able to effectively fill more roles for our clients in our international recrutiment agency offices in Ireland, Spain, France, Poland, The Netherlands, UK and Sweden.
 Using creative ads rather than dull job descriptions, we make our job ads stand out as more engaging and more likely to get responded to by the right people.
 In addition to attracting more applicants, our advertisement solutions generate more interest from passive candidates – this ultimately results in a higher number of employees who fit their company’s needs and goals.

 Posted in: Netherlands / Sweden